absolunet/docs-node-ioc/src/docs/06_going-deeper/01_exception-handling/en.md

 ## The handle method

 The `handle` report is the one that should be called when an exception occurs.
-By default, it stops the terminal interceptor capture to prevent muted console and to prevent unexpected console behavior.
+By default, it stops the terminal interceptor capture to prevent a muted console, and to prevent unexpected console behavior.
 Then, it reports the exception through the `report` method, and then render the exception through the `render` method.

 When an exception is handled, it keeps the exception in memory.